 Modify the description of the “Sequence number” in Table 1 as follows:

-Set by the mesh root and propagated.
-Used to the latest tree information.
+Set by the mesh root and propagated by the rest of the L2R mesh.
+Used to determine the latest mesh information.

 Delete the “Sequence number” row in Table 2.